-It is not known whether SmofKabiven can enter maternal milk.
-As zinc is excreted in milk, there is a theoretical risk of zinc-induced copper deficiency in the infant at high doses of SmofKabiven.
-SmofKabiven should be used during lactation only if clearly needed.
+It is not known whether SmofKabiven Electrolyte Free can enter maternal milk.
+Therefore, SmofKabiven Electrolyte Free should be used during lactation only if clearly needed.

 4.7 Effects on ability to drive and use machines

 The effects of this medicine on a person's ability to drive and use machines were not assessed as part of its registration.